raghu-ml/imp-capstone/README.md

 ## Approach and Code structure
-My approach this capstone was a simple one.

 My aim was to implement the `sklearn.GaussianProcessRegressor` as we did the lecture notes.
 Infact, I copy that implementation as is.
 However, given that there are 8 functions to optimize, I wanted an implementation that could be easily customized, specifically, I wanted to be able to try different covariance kernels and acquisition functions.
 I also wanted parameters to control exploration vs exploitation and finally I wanted to optimize the acquisition functions by not just a random state space search.
 Instead i wanted to employ some optimization technique.